Why LED headlights are eco-friendly?

 Lower heat emission

-Technology comparison table
+Technology comparison – table

-Technology | Power consumption (W) | Lifespan (hours) | Heat emission | Initial cost |
+| Technology | Energy consumption (W) | Lifespan (hours) | Heat emission | Initial cost |

-Halogens | 55 | 1,000 | High | Short |
+| Halogens | 55 | 1,000 | High | Short |

-Xenon | 35 | 5,000 | Mean | Mediocre |
+| Xenon | 35 | 5,000 | Mean | Mediocre |

-LED | 15–20 | 50,000 | Low | Tall |
+| LED | 15–20 | 50,000 | Low | Tall |

-The impact of LED headlights on the environment
+The environmental impact of LED headlights

-The future of LED technology in automotive
+The future of LED technology in the automotive industry

 Summary